Follow France Éducation international

 The project aims to:

-• help the formal and non-formal sectors to work together and promote collaboration between schools, youth workers, health professionals and sports organisations
+• Assist the formal and non-formal sectors in working together and promote collaboration between schools, youth workers, healthcare professionals, and sports organizations;

-• increase the participation of adults and young people in sport and improve their health and well-being
+• Increase sports participation for adults and young people and improve their health and well-being ;

-• improve the accessibility and attractiveness of health facilities for young people;
+• Enhance the accessibility and attractiveness of health facilities for young people;

-• to make young people aware that sport can foster teamwork, intercultural learning and a sense of responsibility;
+• Make young people aware that sports can promote teamwork, intercultural learning, and a sense of responsibility;

-• to develop a common sense of belonging to the European Union among young people.
+• Foster a common sense of belonging to the European Union among young people.

-All the results of the project will be regularly transmitted to the European Commission, to support the actions carried out in favour of the practice of young people with disabilities in sport.
+All project results will be regularly communicated to the European Commission to support actions in favor of sports participation for young people with disabilities.

-Particular attention will be paid to the evolution of the Olympic and Paralympic Games in each European country and to the development strategy of the EU sports ministries.
-One of the objectives is to work on the legacy of the Olympic and Paralympic Games and its dissemination over time.
-The fact that the Olympic and Paralympic Games will take place for the first time in history at the same time in 2024 will help the dissemination of the project.
+Special attention will be given to the development of the Olympic and Paralympic Games in each European country and the development strategy of EU sports ministries.
+One of the objectives is to work on the legacy of the Olympic and Paralympic Games and its long-term dissemination.
+The fact that the Olympics and Paralympics will take place simultaneously in 2024 for the first time in history will help spread the project.

 Project activities

-The main idea of the project is to observe and compare, at European level, the practice of sport for young people with disabilities and the practical adaptations put in place.
-The best experiences will be modelled to create an adapted training pathway, which will aim at raising awareness and training teachers and sport educators.
-The project will bring together actors from formal and non-formal education: teachers, within the school, sports educators, sports clubs and associations.
-European qualitative and quantitative indicators will then be created on the accessibility and development of sports for the young people concerned.
+The main idea of the project is to observe and compare, at the European level, sports participation for young people with disabilities and the practical adaptations in place.
+The best experiences will be modeled to create a tailored training program aimed at raising awareness and providing training to teachers and sports educators.
+The project will bring together actors from formal and non-formal education: teachers within schools, sports educators, sports clubs, and associations.
+European qualitative and quantitative indicators will be created to assess accessibility and the development of sports participation among young people.

-In addition, the pupils will be made aware of the Olympic and Paralympic Games, which form the backdrop to the project.
-The young people will work in class but also in physical education and sports classes, in their sports clubs outside the school and through the implementation of original activities around the Games:
+In addition, students will be made aware of the Olympic and Paralympic Games, which serve as the backdrop for the project.
+Young people will work in the classroom, in physical education classes, in their sports clubs outside of school, and through the implementation of original activities related to the Games:

-• A "relay race" by all the young participants: as the project starts on 1 January 2023, there will be approximately 500 days left until the 2024 Olympic Games, during which the young people will run in sections until the marathon deadline.
-The kilometres will be added up to reach the 500 kilometres corresponding to the 500 days until the marathon;
+• A "relay race" involving all young participants: The project starts on January 1, 2023, and there will be approximately 500 days until the 2024 Olympics, during which young people will run in segments until the marathon deadline.
+The kilometers will be added up to reach 500 kilometers, corresponding to the 500 days leading up to the marathon.;

-• This achievement will be identified by the award of a "Generation 2030" label, created as part of the project.
-This achievement will be identified by the award of a "Generation 2030" label, created within the framework of the project, which will enhance the value of young people's sporting activities within the project and thus contribute to the construction of the legacy of the Games.
+• This achievement will be identified with a "Generation 2030" label, created as part of the project.
+It will valorize the sports participation of young people within the project and contribute to the legacy of the Games.

 Reports and deliverables